idooo/devterm-hobby-project/README.md

 13) [superhighway84](https://github.com/mrusme/superhighway84) is a Usenet-inspired decentralized internet discussion system.
 Under the hood it uses [IPFS](https://ipfs.io/).
 Both of them have ARM64 binaries available on the official website/repo

 14) Mastodon client. [toot](https://github.com/ihabunek/toot) is a terminal based client written in Python.
 Install it by running `pip install --user toot`.
 Doesn't support 2-factor auth but otherwise, works like charm

+15) To track our stocks portfolio, we will be using [mop](https://github.com/mop-tracker/mop).
+It's a Go program that we will have to build ourselves.
+We need Go amd64 binaries ([provided officially](https://golang.google.cn/dl/)) then just follow the [manual](https://go.dev/doc/install) to move them into the right folder, then build `mop` according to official documentation

 ## Japanese input method in terminal